Jacqueline lives and writes in a log cabin nestled in the pinewoods of the Rocky Mountain foothills of Alberta .

 With twenty years experience, Jacqueline has a wide variety of presentations suitable for each grade level and all are curriculum connected.
 Jacqueline’s interactive curriculum-based Metis History & Culture Presentations are a hit with students and are of interest as they incorporate her own background as she shows how the Metis people are a strong part of the fabric of Canada ’s past.
 Her Easy Key Writing Workshops provides the EasyKey Method to facing a language arts essay and winning!
 Her other presentations cover topics such as dinosaurs, the transatlantic cable and world-wide communications, World War 2 and Canada’s war effort on the home front plus a host of others which allow Jacqueline to present to many different grade levels in the school on the same day.

-Jacqueline has presented to students and educators in Canada and the United States.
+Jacqueline has presented to students and educators in Canada, the United States, Tanzania and Ghana.
 She has participated in Mamawenig, the Saskatchewan Aboriginal Literacy Gathering, and has performed pro-bono workshops at the Edmonton Young Offenders Centre.
 She has also presented for the Cultural Diversity Institute, University of Calgary; University of Victoria; Manitoba Association of Teachers of English; MASC Conference in Ottawa; Alberta Association of Library Technicians; Saskatoon Reading Council Teachers Conference; Dreamcatcher Aboriginal Conferences; Batoche Historical Site and participated in Back to Batoche Days and Fort Calgary ‘s Metis Cultural Festival, plus she has presented at the American Library Association and Billings Public Schools in the United States.
 Jacqueline has also worked with the Young Alberta Book Society Taleblazers Festival, Youth Write, Wordpower Tour, TD Book Week and a host of other Writers’ Conferences too numerous to list.

 She has also been the Writer in Residence for the Marigold Library System and a member of Calgary Arts Partners in Education Society.

 Jacqueline is the recipient of the prestigious Indspire Award for the Arts, formerly the National Aboriginal Achievement Award.
-She has travelled extensively and as far away as Nunavut to spread the good word on literacy.

 Canadian Children’s Book Centre Our Choice Award: Hat Trick, Free Throw, Rookie Season, Rink Rivals, A Goal in Sight, Soccer Star, Belle of Batoche, Secret Signs, and Wild Ride